y-lohse/bjj/README.md

 - on mobile the menu takes up too much vertical space
 - category icons may be fun
 - galeries and links on images
+- capitalize all titles
+- check drop caps collisions on short paragraphs